Uee: 2007–2008: Five Girls and career beginnings

 Uee originally desired to be an actress and went to many auditions, but she debuted as a singer first.
 In 2007, Uee was a member of the girl group Five Girls under Good Entertainment, which also included Yubin, Jun Hyoseong, Yang Jiwon, and G.NA.
 The group starred in a reality show on MTV called Diary of Five Girls, but disbanded before their scheduled debut due to Good Entertainment's financial troubles.

 Before debuting, she was once a hot topic in South Korea.
-On May 30, 2008, while watching her father's baseball game in Mok-dong Stadium, she was caught by the camera.
-The announcer introduced her as the daughter of Coach Kim Sung-kap.
-The name 'Mok-dong Girl became number 1 in internet search terms.
+On May 30, 2008, while watching her father's baseball game in Mokdong Stadium, she was caught by the camera and became known as the "Mokdong Girl".
 In August 2008, after appearing as Yubin's friend in the MBC show Introducing the Star's Friend, she again became popular because of her friendship with the Wonder Girls member and her resemblance to Moon Geun-young.
-She later joined Pledis Entertainment.
+Uee later joined Pledis Entertainment.

 2009–2016: After School and acting career

 In April 2009, Uee joined the girl group After School with their single "Diva".
 She became known for her "honey thighs" and proved popular with the general public, often topping online search rankings on various Korean websites.

 In July, she made her acting debut in MBC's historical drama, Queen Seondeok, which was well received and won various awards.
 She was subsequently cast in SBS's musical drama You're Beautiful, which started airing in October.
 Later that month, she joined the project group, 4Tomorrow, which consists Han Seung-yeon, Hyuna, and Gain; and released the single "Dugeundugeun Tomorrow" on October 6, 2009.
-That same year, she joined the MBC's reality show We Got Married and was paired with Park Jae-jung.
+That same year, she joined the MBC reality show We Got Married and was paired with Park Jae-jung.
 Uee ranked eighth on Forbes Korea's list of most hardworking idols in 2009–2010.

 Uee had lead roles in two television dramas in 2011.
 In Birdie Buddy, she played a country girl who strives to become a professional golfer.
 The drama's director, Yun Sang-ho, praised Uee's "flawless acting", saying, "I believe actors from idol groups such as Uee and Luna improve more quickly because they have so much talent and passion".
 In Ojakgyo Family, Uee played a university student with a difficult family history.
 She earned praise for her natural acting and received Best New Actress awards at the Paeksang Arts Awards and KBS Drama Awards.
 Uee released her first solo single, "Sok Sok Sok" (쏙쏙쏙), on June 21, 2011.
 She also co-hosted the variety show Night After Night.